 I’ve always been a quote-collector.
-Scribblin’ ’em down in my notebook or CTRL+C-in’ them, and inevitably doing nothing with them except dumping them into the ol’ WordPress draft folder.
-I collected a bunch into a blog post in 2011, another in 2012, and yet another one 2013.
-It appears that I’ve backlogged another bucket of quotes.
+Scribblin’ ’em down in my notebook or CTRL+Cin’ ’em, and inevitably doing nothing with them except dumping them into the ol’ WordPress draft folder.
+I collected a bunch into a blog post in 2011, and another one in 2012, and it appears that I’ve backlogged another murder of quotes.
 So here they are.
-Read ’em.
+Read them.
 Continue reading

 The first single from The Demographic’s upcoming album is out now!
 BOOM.
 Watch the video for Letter: